Skip to main content

 Is digital learning the future of education?

-With digital learning already so prevalent and the usage of digital learning increasing year after year, many in the teaching and learning field are wondering if digital learning will be the future of education.
+With digital learning already so prevalent and its usage increasing year after year, many in the teaching and learning field are wondering if it will be the future of education.

 Why digital learning will be a big part of the future